 Physical Education at the Polygon School

 At the Polygon School, we believe that Physical and Outdoor Education is one of the most powerful tools in changing and improving the lives of young people.
 We operate a strong ethos of inclusion and enjoyment, whilst building confidence and raising the self-esteem of our boys.
-We believe our pupils can learn many valuable transferrable skills through participation including teamwork, problem solving, communication and resilience.
-Our department aims to provide our boys with many opportunities to build cultural capital through wider experiences and personal development residential trips.
+We believe our pupils can learn many valuable transferrable skills through participation including teamwork, problem-solving, communication, and resilience.
+We aim to provide our boys with many opportunities to build cultural capital through wider experiences and personal development through residential trips.

 Key Stage 3 (years 7-9)

 The primary objective at this key stage is for our pupils to develop their confidence and interest by developing competence in a broad range of activities available at school.
 P.E is taught within a nurturing environment and is based on individual needs.
 At this stage, our pupils are encouraged to develop communication, resilience, and teamwork skills through participation.

 We believe Physical Education promotes many SMSC and British Values, the opportunities we provide in competitive and non-competitive sport can build character, highlight examples of fair play, tolerance, and respect